 Why It Matters - Identity

 A more abstract reason perhaps is the importance of knowing who we are and who we belong to or who we are responsible for or not responsible for.
 Behind all of the cases, past and present, there are individuals taking an emotional risk to establish parentage or to denounce it.
 We, as a team of experienced family solicitors, do not underestimate the importance of parentage to anyone and can provide realistic and practical advice on such matters.
 For Ms Boel, paternity has been admitted after a 10 year dispute.
 Her argument now is that she should be entitled to enjoy and identify with the same rights and titles as her royal half-siblings.
 For most, this will never be a concern, but the importance of establishing a true identity will be something held in common with her.

-Angela Wipat is an Associate in Thorntons Family Law team.
+Angela Wipat is a Legal Director in Thorntons Family Law team.
 If you have any questions about establishing a child's paternity or any other aspect of family law, please contact Angela on 03330 430150 or email firstname.lastname@example.org